Understanding the Florida Statute of Limitations and Your Personal Injury Case

 Suppose you suffer an injury without immediate symptoms.
 Alternatively, suppose you experience symptoms immediately but cannot determine their cause until later.
 You might not find out that you have a personal injury claim until after the statute of limitations deadline has already passed.

-Your failure to immediately discover the existence of your personal injury claim doesn’t necessarily mean that you cannot press your claim.
+Your failure to immediately discover the existence of your personal injury doesn’t necessarily mean that you cannot press your claim.
 Florida’s “discovery rule” allows an extension of the statute of limitations deadline when you don’t have enough facts to attribute your harm to someone else’s misconduct.

 The “Due Diligence” Rule